How to Install EPEL on Rocky Linux

 htop

 The interface shows CPU usage per core, memory consumption, running processes, and system load averages with intuitive color coding.
 Press F10 or q to exit.
-Use htop to quickly identify resource-heavy processes, sort by memory or CPU usage with interactive keys, and send signals to processes directly from the interface.
+Use htop to quickly identify resource-heavy processes, sort by memory or CPU usage, and send signals to processes directly from the interface.

 cat /etc/rocky-release